BerkeleyLab/Marble/design/scripts/README.md

 That will create a `mm_qr.png` file, which you should be able to preview and scan with your phone to confirm it has the intended link.

-Open the KiCad project: `design/Marble.pro`
+Open the KiCad project: `design/Marble.kicad_pro`

 Open the `Bitmap to Component Converter` clicking on this button at the top of the screen:

 ![Bitmap to Component Converter](img/bit2comp_button.png)

 Click on `Load Bitmap` and select the `mm_qr.png` that you just generated with the Python script.
 Choose 400 x 400 DPI to get a 19.8 mm output size.
-Check the `Negative` and `Front silk screen`, click `Export` and select `logos/QR.kicad_mod` to replace the previous QR code with the new one.
+Check the `Negative` and `Front silk screen`, click `Export to File` and select `logos/QR.kicad_mod` to replace the previous QR code with the new one.
 You can now close the `Bitmap to Component Converter` and insert the QR code into the silkscreen.

 Open the `PCB Layout Editor` clicking on this button at the top of the screen:

 ![Pcbnew](img/pcbnew_button.png)

-Press the `b` key to fill copper planes (completing connectivity and getting rid of rats-nest visual clutter), and unselect every layer on the right-hand side except for `F.silkS`.
+Press the `b` key to fill copper planes (completing connectivity and getting rid of rats-nest visual clutter), and unselect every layer on the right-hand side except for `F.Silkscreen`.
 There's a nice "Hide All Layers" feature available by right-clicking on the layer list.

 Select the QR code, right click and select `Update footprint...`.
 Click `Update` and `Close`.
+Now you can check again with your phone, and save the design.

 The above instructions are tested with KiCad 6.0.11.
 Be aware of KiCad issue [#6514](https://gitlab.com/kicad/code/kicad/-/issues/6514).
 If the results look corrupted and you are not able to scan the QR code from the PCB layout editor, select `Modern Toolset (Fallback)` under KiCad Preferences.